Made in Abyss: Dawn of the Deep Soul

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Made in Abyss: Dawn of the Deep Soul against these established plot points, we can identify how Masayuki Kojima utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Made in Abyss: Dawn of the Deep Soul within the animation genre.

 Comparative Analysis